MoeskerDev/ms-project3-glossary/README.md

 # Credits
 ## Code
 1. For setting up the project I watched and copied most of the start-up of the mini-project videos of CI.
-2. The custom validation for the dropdown in the add term form came from the mini-project and I copied it all.
+2. The custom validation Javascript for the dropdown in the add term form came from the mini-project and I copied it all.
-3.
+3. The other Javascript/jQuery code came from the [Materialize](https://materializecss.com/collapsible.html) website.
+4. The login_required function and everyting related, like import and using it on functions, came from [here](https://flask.palletsprojects.com/en/2.0.x/patterns/viewdecorators/#login-required-decorator).
+5.
-## Acknowledgements
+## Content
-1. The terms that were inserted are from the following three pages:
+1. The terms that were inserted came from the following three pages:
 - <a href="https://careerfoundry.com/en/blog/web-development/50-web-development-buzzwords-that-all-new-programmers-should-learn/" target="_blank">Web Development</a>
 - <a href="https://devsdata.com/big-data-terms-every-manager-should-know/" target="_blank">Data Analytics</a>
 - <a href="https://www.globalknowledge.com/us-en/topics/cybersecurity/glossary-of-terms/#gref" target="_blank">Cyber Security</a>
 2. I had a look at the <a href="https://github.com/Code-Institute-Solutions/SampleREADME" target="_blank">sample READme</a> of CI.
+## Acknowledgements
-3. A big thanks to tutor support, in particular Igor and Jo, who took the time to help me when needed.
+- A big thanks to tutor support, in particular Igor and Jo, who took the time to help me when needed.
 They both were very good at explaining and teaching more than the question asked for.
-Also thanks to my mentor for pushing me to learn more.
+- And thanks to my mentor for pushing me to learn more!